-Franklin Silver Half Dollars
+Franklin Half Dollars Silver Coins

 The reverse of the coin shows the Liberty Bell.
 To the right of the Liberty Bell is a portrait of an eagle.
 To the left is the phrase “E PLURIBUS UNUM”.
 The top edge of the reverse is inscribed with the “UNITED STATES OF AMERICA”, while the bottom edge is inscribed with the denomination “HALF DOLLAR”.

-No mintage is particularly rare for Franklin Half dollars.
 Production of the coin was ramped up in 1962 and 1963.
 Over 498 million Franklin Half Dollar coins were minted from 1948 to 1963.

-Coin Specifications
+Franklin Half Dollar Silver Coin Specifications

 • Denomination: 50 cents